isomerpages/mlaw-corp/_covid19/06-I-faq-proceedings-before-determination.md

 ---
 layout: leftnav-page-content
-title: FAQ Determination
+title: FAQ for Proceedings before an Assessor and Assessor’s Determinations
 permalink: /covid19-relief/faq-proceedings-before-determination
-breadcrumb: Application to Set side a Dismissal or Determination
+breadcrumb: FAQ for Proceedings before an Assessor and Assessor’s Determinations
 collection_name: covid19
 second_nav_title: Part 2 of the Act-Assessor’s Determination
 ---
-### FAQ Determination ###
+### FAQ for Proceedings before an Assessor and Assessor’s Determinations ###